SIakovlev/CarND_Term2_P5/README.md

 # Model Predictive Control

-In this project I have implemented Model Predictive Control algorithm that drives the car around the track in [simulator](https://github.com/udacity/self-driving-car-sim/releases).
+In this project I have implemented Model Predictive Control algorithm that drives the car around the track in Udacity [car simulator](https://github.com/udacity/self-driving-car-sim/releases).
 There is an additional challenge: a 100 millisecond latency between actuations commands on top of the connection latency that I had to deal with.

 ### Compilation and building instructions